 Every Friday night, around 9:30 PM, Palki of Mahalakshmi goes around the mandir.
 I missed attending this, but hopefully, I will get to go there again, soon.
 Some prominent festivals celebrated here are:

 Being a Devi Mandir, Navaratri is the biggest festival here.
 For 9 days during Ashwin or Sharad Navaratri is full of celebrations.
 The daily Alankar of the Devi is grand.
-A palki procession takes places every evening.
+A palki procession takes place every evening.

-On the 5th day of the Navratri, called Lalita Panchami, Devi visits Tryambuli Bai mandir located few km away.
+On the 5th day of the Navratri, called Lalita Panchami, Devi visits Tryambuli Bai mandir located a few km away.
 This is her annual visit to her sister.
 On the way she stops at Shahu mill where she is offered Puja.
 The local ruler called Chhatrapati offers her a symbolic sacrifice by cutting a pumpkin with a sword in the presence of a Kanya.

 On Ashtami or the 8th day of Navratri, she is offered a one cannon salute.
 This tradition was started by Rani Tarabai – the daughter-in-law of Chhatrapati Shivaji.
 After this, she goes around the town in a Palki and is offered Paan-Supari and other things like Sari, flowers, Puja.